burugulaakhileshreddy/Job_Vault/README.md

 Categorize applications for easy tracking and future reference

-This tool provides a streamlined alternative to managing your job search compared to storing everything in Excel sheets, emails, or random folders.
+This tool provides a streamlined alternative to managing your job search compared to storing everything in Excel sheets or random folders.

+This project is built using HTML and CSS for the frontend, and Python Django for the backend.
+It follows a clean, responsive design and utilizes Django’s powerful features to manage backend logic and database interactions.

+Frontend: HTML is used for structuring the content, while CSS styles the layout, ensuring a responsive and user-friendly interface.

+Backend: Django handles the server-side logic, offering a secure, scalable framework for the application.
+The project uses SQLite 3 as the inbuilt database for efficient data storage and management.

 Git Workflow